The Marvels (2023) Film Review

 Marvel Studios / The Walt Disney Company

 Iman Vellani debuted as Kamala Khan in the 2022 Disney+ series Ms. Marvel.
 She was introduced as a young super-fan of The Avengers and more specifically, a fan of Carol Danvers.
-Kamala’s life of high school, boys, and hero worship got turned upside down when she received superpowers after being exposed to a mystical Bangle and she becomes a beloved hero to her New Jersey neighborhood.
+Kamala’s life of high school, boys, and hero worship got turned upside down when she received superpowers after being exposed to a mystical Bangle and she became a beloved hero to her New Jersey neighborhood.
 The Marvels reveals that Kamala’s Bangle is one of a pair that are renowned as the “Quantum Bands.”

 In The Marvels, Samuel L. Jackson makes his thirteenth live action appearance as Nick Fury within the MCU over the course of 15-years.
 Beginning in 2008, Fury has appeared in Iron ManIron Man 2ThorCaptain America: The First AvengerThe AvengersCaptain America: The Winter SoldierAvengers: Age of UltronAvengers: Infinity War, Captain MarvelAvengers: EndgameSpider-Man: No Way HomeSecret Invasion, and The Marvels.
 Jackson has furthermore voiced Fury in two Seasons of the Marvel Studios animated series What If …?
 Chronologically, The Marvels takes place after Secret Invasion, which starred Jackson as Fury, exploring his complicated life following the Battle of Earth as well as his strained relationship with The Skrulls.
 That series sees Ben Mendelsohn’s Talos (introduced in Captain Marvel) die at the hands of a fellow Skrull (Gravik) while saving the life of the President of the United States (Ritson).